galiean251/bespoke/README.md

     - Offers to install AMD drivers other than the `freeworld` packages
     - Offers to install and configure Nvidia drivers, builds the support, and adds the boot arguments
 - Installs `flathub` and `flathub-beta` to replace the `fedora` flatpak repositories
-- Adds the `topgrade` third party update tool
+- Adds the `topgrade` third party update tool and the `fedy` customization helper
 - Installs Google Chrome and LocalSend
 - Installs the GNOME Extension Manager and GNOME Tweaks *(if **GNOME** is the current environment)*
 - Installs the 'kate' Advanced Text Editor *(if **KDE** is the current environment)*